Off-roading: Mudding and mud plugging

-Mudding is off-roading through an area of wet mud or clay.
-The goal is to drive through as far as possible without getting stuck.
-There are many types of tires that are recommended for this activity.
-Some tires are balloon tires, mud-terrain tires and paddle tires.
-This activity is very popular in the United States, although it is illegal on public land due to the environmental impact.
+Mudding is off-roading through an area of wet mud or clay, leading to extremely low traction and problems with moving forward.
+The goal is to drive as far as possible without getting stuck.
+There are many types of tires that are often used for this activity, including balloon tires, mud-terrain tires and paddle tires.
+The activity is popular in the United States, although it is illegal on public land due to the environmental impact.

-Mud plugging, as practiced for instance in the United Kingdom, refers to the old motorsport of classic trials, where again, the main objective is to complete a challenging course of (mostly unpaved) roads and (often muddy, and frequently uphill) off-road terrain.
+Mud plugging, as practiced in the United Kingdom, refers to the motorsport of classic trials, where the main objective is to complete a challenging course of (mostly unpaved) roads and (often muddy, and frequently uphill) off-road terrain.

-This form of motor sport is one of the earliest to survive to this day, dating back at least to the 1920s.
+This form of motorsport is one of the oldest to survive to this day, dating back at least to the 1920s.

 Rock crawling

-Rock crawling is a category of off-roading.
-Vehicles used for rock crawling are usually modified with different tires, suspension components that allow greater axle articulation, and changes in the differential gear ratio in order to obtain characteristics suitable for low speed operation for traversing obstacles.
-It is common for a rock crawler to have a "spotter", who is an assistant on foot by the vehicle to provide information to the driver about the areas out of sight to the driver.
+Rock crawling involves driving over rocky terrain, with the goal of getting as far as possible with the fewest penalties.
+Penalties are received for striking cones, using a winch to get unstuck, going out of bounds, and going in reverse.
+These rules lead to the sport being technical, with drivers having to plan ahead to reduce the penalties they receive.
+Vehicles used for rock crawling are usually modified with different tires, suspension components that allow greater axle articulation, and changes in the differential gear ratio to obtain characteristics suitable for low-speed operation for traversing obstacles.
+Commonly, rock crawlers have a "spotter", who is an assistant on foot by the vehicle to provide information about areas out of the driver's field of view.

 Competitive trials

-All progress is made at low speed and the emphasis is on skill, rather than finishing first although trialing can be highly competitive.
+All progress is made at low speed and the emphasis is on skill rather than on finishing first, although trialing can be highly competitive.
 There are three traditional forms of off-road trialing.
+During some competitive events, such as the Turkey Run in Idaho and other events around the United States, point systems may be used to determine rewards.